FAQ Animation

 Some days ago I was casually reading a Lester Bang's article about Peter Laughner.
 Since then, I began listening to "Life Stinks" from "Modern Dance" in a different way.
 How do you remember those years (Rocket from the Tombs and first Pere Ubu Singles)?
 Is there something of that period that has remained unchanged?
 What?
 And what else changed?

-I don't "remember" them until somebody asks me a question about them.
+I don't remember them until somebody asks me a question about them.
 I don't look back.
 I am not nostalgic.
 The question you ask is too unspecific to prompt any memories.
 Nothing of that period has changed.
 The past does not change.
 It's locked down and sealed tight.
 The way I approach music is precisely the same now as it was 30 years ago.
 I've not changed a single idea.
 The world changes.
 Pere Ubu does not.

 Pere Ubu cannot be understood unless you start with the fundamentals.
 We are a Midwestern hard groove rock band in the tradition of the MC5 and Stooges.
 Tom Herman used to say the best guitar part is the one that requires you to move your fingers the least.
 If you can't make it work with one chord and the will to rock then you oughta find other work.
 Rocket From The Tombs was and still is a brutal rock experience.
 When it finished I was determined to find out where else it could go.
 I have said over the decades that Pere Ubu was founded on that principle, that the foundation of Pere Ubu, as far as I am concerned, is the ability to produce brutal groove rock.
 That's the base camp from which we launch expeditions.
 But because we have proved we can do it we don't have to keep proving it every subsequent album.
 The mission is/was to go forward from that point.